 “Dimensional Stone” / Pattern

 Typically these terms are used when referring to ‘Square and Rectangular’ shaped stone.
-With most stones that are dimensional, the stone is cut into Square and Rectangular blocks, then sliced (but with a saw) like a loaf of bread or split byhand.
-The different techniques make for different surfaces which we will discuss below.
-Square and rectangular pattern stones typically make for a more ‘formal’ look.
-However, it can be more rustic depending on the finish.
+With most stones that are dimensional, the stone is cut into square and rectangular blocks, then sliced with a saw, like a loaf of bread or even split by hand.
+Different techniques make for varied surfaces which we will discuss below.
+Square and rectangular pattern stones typically create a more ‘formal’ look.
+However, a rustic edge can be achieved by applying special finishes.

-Irregular Flagstone – this stone is just like it sounds – it irregular in shape.
-In general, this stone is it’s natural shape as it is ‘peeled’ from the quarry, or found in the woods.
-The irregular shapes of each stone gives a different kind of look once installed.
-Once characteristic to keep in mind certain irregular flagstones, like New England fieldstone, is the amount of "cleft" on the surface.
-In essence how flat are the stones.
-Some are not suitable for high heels!
+Irregular Flagstone, is as it sounds in irregular in shape.
+This stone maintains it’s natural shape as it is ‘peeled’ from the quarry, or found in the woods.
+The irregular shape of each stone gives a different kind of look once installed.
+One characteristic to keep in mind is that certain irregular flagstones, such as New England fieldstone, contain a high amount of "cleft" on the surface.
+In essence, how flat are the stones?
+As each one is a part of the landscape and formed by mother nature, each one varies by many degrees.
+Some are simply not suitable for high heels!

 Sizes of Stone

-As most concrete Pavers come in smaller 'brick sizes' like 2"x8", natural stone pavers typically come 12"x12" up to 24"x36".
-Usually, the larger the size, the 'harder' to get.
+As most concrete pavers come in smaller 'brick sizes' like 2"x 8", natural stone pavers typically come 12"x 12" up to 24"x 36".
+Usually, the larger the size, the more difficult they are to find.
 This is especially true when trying to get a uniform color, or a naturally split stone - nature simply doesn't allow you to determine what you are getting!
-In addition, the larger the stone, the harder it is to 'handle' both in the quarry, and on the job site.
+In addition, the larger the stone, the harder it is to handle both in the quarry, and on the job site.
 This is why many contractors prefer laying concrete pavers - you can pick them up with one hand!
-However, as you can see comparing this tumbled bluestone patio, with the larger pattern patio, you get a much different look.
+As you can see--comparing this tumbled bluestone patio, with the larger pattern patio, you get a much different look.